surge-synthesizer/shortcircuit-xt/src/Sprints.md

 implementing a memory pool, writing a bunch of documentation, and changing a few apis.
 Most importantly, all processors are stereo in stereo out by default and the complexity of maintaining an infrequently used mono side is gone.
-But buy the afternoon have the microgate ready for merge 1.
+But by the afternoon have the microgate ready for merge 1.
+Fix up some straggler stuff in the evening, including knbos have their 0 point be 0 in bipolar mode

+Then demonstrate the custom panel design.
+Neat!
+Works well for SuperSVF.

+Finally the MemoryPool makes it clear we can do inplace new for the raw processor in all cases, so remove the support for the allocating version, make a static assert if your object becomes too big, and just set the course for inplace new only.

 ## Day 21 (2023-02-24)